The working watermill at Acorn Bank

 Although primarily a corn mill, the mill has also been used to provide power to the gypsum mines which were located on the estate.

 The mill ceased to work in the 1940s and gradually fell into a state of ruin.
-Restoration began in the late 1980s, at which time the woodland walks were also opened, allowing visitors much greater access to the property.
+Restoration began in the late 1980s, at which time the woodland walks were also opened, allowing visitors greater access to the estate.

 The mill building was partially restored with the help of work experience teams and has been open to the public since 1995.